On the Effectiveness and Generalization of Race Representations for Debiasing High-Stakes Decisions: Prompting is Ineffective at Debiasing

 \section{Prompting is Ineffective at Debiasing}

-We show Gemma and LLaMA can be racially biased in their admissions and hiring decisions.
+In this section, we show Gemma and LLaMA can be racially biased in their admissions and hiring decisions.
 Given their instruction-following ability, we attempt to mitigate these biases through prompting.
-However, this fails to promote fairness even across a wide range of strategies.
+However, a wide range of strategies all fail to promote fairness.

 \para{Models make biased decisions.} Figure~\ref{fig:bias} shows the existence of biases in Gemma and LLaMA in both \admissions and \hiring.
 In \admissions, Gemma favors applicants with White names, followed by those with Asian, Latino, and Black names, respectively.
 Notably, there is a 15\% discrepancy between Black and White applicants.
 The bias in \hiring follows a similar pattern, where White and Asian applicants are favored over Black and Latino applicants.
 In contrast, LLaMA 3.2 prefers to hire Asian and Latino applicants over Black and White applicants, with the largest gap, between Asian and White, being more than 25\%.
 LLaMA also shows evidence for favoring Asian applicants over others in \admissions.
 Most differences are highly significant with $p < 0.001$ except for that between Black and Latino applicants in Gemma's hiring decisions ($p > 0.05$).
 See Appendix~\ref{appendix:biases} for more details.